anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Our passion is our strength.
+Quote: I can't believe that God put us on this earth to be ordinary.

-By: Billie Armstrong
+By: Lou Holtz